 Commitment to Our Fosters

-work with you to help ensure the best possible match
+We will work with you to help ensure the best

-for your family and your new foster dog.
+possible match for your family and your new foster

-when you first receive your foster dog, including,
+you first receive your foster dog, including collar, Tailwagger’s

-fosters who are able to provide these items at their
+are able to provide these items at their own expense

-own expense as we tend to have a need for these.
+as we tend to have a need for these.
+However, it is

-that are approved by Tailwaggers 911, at no cost to
+that are endorsed by Tailwaggers 911, at no cost to

 you.
 Routine medical care such as heartworm and